-For any healthcare organization, protecting sensitive health information must be an absolute priority.
-But between ever-evolving security threats and increasingly complex government regulations, it’s difficult to stay on top of the necessary security measures to keep patients’ information safe while remaining compliant.
-HITRUST sets the standard for healthcare information security, so any entity that handles PHI or other sensitive data should be intimately familiar with it.
-KraftCPAs Nashville HITRUST Compliance Healthcare Team can help.
+Protecting sensitive information must be an absolute priority for all organizations.
+Between ever-evolving security threats and increasingly complex government regulations, it’s difficult to stay on top of the necessary security measures to keep information safe while remaining compliant.
+HITRUST sets the standard for healthcare information security for any entity that handles PHI or other sensitive data.

 What Is HITRUST?

-- Achieving HITRUST CSF Certification can make you a more attractive option for consumers because it displays a deep commitment to protecting patients’ sensitive data.
+Achieving HITRUST CSF Certification can make you a more attractive option for consumers because it displays a deep commitment to protecting patients’ and customers’ sensitive data.

-- Many of the large payers are requiring entities they contract with to become HITRUST-Certified.
+Many of the large payers are requiring entities they contract with to be HITRUST-Certified.

-- If you implement the HITRUST CSF, you can leverage the testing results in your reporting for multiple compliance efforts.
+If you implement the HITRUST CSF, you can leverage testing results in your reporting for multiple compliance efforts.

 Who Needs HITRUST?

-- Healthcare organizations that handle sensitive healthcare information (covered entities) looking to bolster security and improve risk management
+Organizations that handle sensitive information, such as covered entities in the healthcare industry, looking to bolster security and improve risk management.

 Why Use KraftCPAs HITRUST Services?

-They also participate in ongoing annual training and recertification every two years.
-Thus, we can efficiently and effectively perform services to address the multitude of security, privacy and regulatory challenges facing your organization.
+They also participate in ongoing annual training and recertification every three years.
+Thus, we can efficiently and effectively perform services to address the multitude of security, privacy, and regulatory challenges facing your organization.

 HITRUST CSF Certification

-The path to CSF certification is neither quick nor easy, but our CCSFPs are trained to help clients with every step along the way.
-The process to certification consists of three components:
+The path to CSF certification is neither quick nor easy, but our CCSFPs are trained to help you every step of the way.
+The process consists of three components:

-After you purchase the HITRUST Self Assessment Report and/or a subscription to the CSF Tool, we can assist you in completing the information and questions in the Self Assessment.
-This process will allow us to identify your customized population of HITRUST requirements based on your individualized risk factors (e.g., volume, transactions, cloud services, etc.) and identify controls to meet those risk factors.
+After you purchase the HITRUST Readiness Report and/or a subscription to the CSF GRC Tool, we can assist you in completing the information and questions in the Readiness Assessment.
+This process will allow us to identify your customized population of HITRUST requirements based on your individualized risk factors (e.g., size, transactions, cloud services, etc.) and identify controls to meet those risk factors.